January 15, 2015

 SERMO Polls are written by the SERMO Community Team and by members, posted online within the closed SERMO community.
 Each member can vote a maximum of one time and polls are promoted both within the community and by email to community members.
 Only members of the SERMO community of US Physicians may vote.
 Members can see the results of the polls as votes are cast and final results are often posted in the SERMO blog, which is a way for physicians’ aggregated opinions to be heard by the general public about the medical issues of the day.

 SERMO members must go through a three-stage, highly secure and accurate verification process.
-While the data have not been weighted to reflect the demographic composition of US physicians, SERMO physicians index closely to the demographics of American physicians in general, as benchmarked by the AMA.
+While the data have not been weighted to reflect the demographic composition of US physicians, SERMO physicians index closely to the demographics of American physicians in general.
 Because the sample is based on those who initially self-select for participation rather than being targeted from a probability sample, no estimates of sampling error can be calculated.
 All sample surveys and polls may be subject to multiple sources of error, including, but not limited to sampling error, coverage error, and measurement error.

 To learn more, visit http://www.SERMO.com.Media Contacts: